phalcon/documentation/docs/db-models.md

 !!! warning "NOTE"

-    It is highly recommended to use the array syntax with `conditions` and `bind` to shield yourself from SQL injections, especially when the criteria comes from user input.
-For more information check the [Binding Parameters](#binding-parameters)` section.
+    It is highly recommended to use the array syntax with `conditions` and `bind` to shield yourself from SQL injections, especially when the criteria come from user input.
+For more information check the [Binding Parameters][binding-parameters]` section.

 Both `find()` and `findFirst()` methods accept an associative array specifying the search criteria.